ex4722/ctf-writeups/battelle/holy_grail/README.md

 ```

-On top of that this section is part of the ld, so my local one may not be the same as remote.
+On top of that, this section is part of the ld, so my local one may not be the same as the remote.
 Originally I was hoping that I could find a section that only had nulls as these pages usually are not all used so the end should be all null.
-The issue here is that our range is the BSS's range so its somewhere between 448.
+The issue here is that our range is the BSS's range so it's somewhere between 448.
 ```gdb
 gef➤  x/112wx $ecx
 0x80488b2:      0x04ec8310      0x458d136a      0x006a50dd      0xfffacde8